anasmunaf/mathematica-C-pluss-pluss-project/README.md

 Download CodeBlocks.

 Install graphics.h library and setup.
+Google the process of installation.

+After setup, open CodeBlocks and add the project in it.
+Add the whole directory in it.

+The compile the project and Run it.